 5) When locking your car with a KEY FOB (most car KEY FOBs cost $100+), you often hear an audible beep—confirming you locked your car.
 The REMOTIZER beeps five times when you lock your front door……mechanically confirming it is locked!
 The REMOTIZER also beeps four times when low on "AA" batteries....usually once per year.

-6) Many Smart Locks that are available today utilize infrared communication protocol.
-This means that the KEY FOB must be within ten feet or so from the deadbolt.
+6) Many Smart Locks that are available today utilize Bluetooth LE or infrared communication protocol.
+This means that the "paired" KEY FOB or smart phone must be within five feet or so from the deadbolt before it can unlock the door.
 In addition to the range limitation, the "AA" batteries in most Smart Locks using infrared only last six months at best.
-The REMOTIZER batteries last one year in normal use, and the REMOTIZER beeps when the batteries are low.
+The REMOTIZER batteries last one year in normal use, & the REMOTIZER beeps when the batteries are low.

 7) If your door shifts slightly when the weather changes (winter to summer seasons expand and contract door jambs), some Smart Locks contain a motor that is too weak to drive the 1 inch throw all the way through the strike-plate attached to the door jamb.